 How old do you have to be to get a credit card?

 Cardholders must be at least 18 years old, the age when you are typically allowed to enter legal contracts.
-But if you’re under 21, the 2009 Credit CARD Act requires you to have a cosigner or show proof that you can independently repay your card debt, like an consistent income source.
+But if you’re under 21, the 2009 Credit CARD Act requires you to have a cosigner or show proof, such as a consistent income source, that you can independently repay your card debt.

 How to get a credit card at 18

-If you’re between 18 and 21 but don’t have enough income to apply for a traditional unsecured credit card, you could try applying for a secured credit card.
+If you’re between 18 and 21 but can’t qualify for a traditional unsecured credit card, you could try applying for a secured credit card.
 Secured credit cards cater to people with no credit or bad credit by requiring an upfront deposit that typically equals the credit limit.
 So if you put down a $200 security deposit, your line of credit will likely equal $200.

 How to access a credit card before you’re 18

-If you’re under 18, becoming an authorized user on someone else’s credit card account is your option.
+If you’re under 18, you can become an authorized user on someone else’s credit card account.
 Authorized users receive their own credit card that’s linked to the account of the primary cardholder.
 Though your name is on the card, the primary cardholder is responsible for paying the balance.

-If the card issuer reports authorized users’ card activity to the credit bureaus, your credit score could benefit from responsible use of the card.
-But missed payments or a high credit utilization on the card could hurt your score.
+If the card issuer reports authorized users’ card activity to the credit bureaus, your credit score could benefit from the primary cardholder’s responsible use of the card.
+But missed payments or a high credit utilization on the card could also hurt your score.

 Credit card options and requirements by age